grlkrash/nuonu/docs/implementation-summary.md

   - `getOpportunitiesByTag`: Retrieves opportunities with a specific tag
   - `getBlockchainOpportunities`: Retrieves opportunities with blockchain-related tags

-### 4. Documentation
+### 5. Documentation

 - Created comprehensive documentation for the blockchain integration components in `docs/blockchain-integration.md`.
 - Created documentation for the AI agent functionality in `docs/ai-agent.md`.
 - Created a refactoring plan in `docs/refactoring-plan.md` to outline future improvements.
+- Created a migration guide in `docs/migration-guide.md` with step-by-step instructions.
+- Created a README for the scripts directory in `scripts/README.md`.
-- Updated the README file with project description, features, and installation instructions.
+- Updated the project README file with project description, features, and installation instructions.
 - Updated the `.env.example` file to include all necessary environment variables.

 ## Pending Changes